danielhep/otp-fares-v2-viewer/PRD.md

 ### Indicators
 - **Reuse Symbol**: ↺ (recycle symbol) with count
+  - Tooltip lists the leg numbers where the fare product ID repeats within the itinerary
 - **Variation Symbol**: ⚠ (warning) for inconsistent data
 - **Currency Format**: "$X.XX" or "€X.XX" based on currency code